Regularity of quasi-linear equations with H\"ormander vector fields of step two: Introduction

 for every $z,\xi\in \R^m$, with $1<p<\infty, L\geq 1$ and $\delta\geq 0$.
 The equation \eqref{eq:peq} with \eqref{eq:pstr} is modelled on the degenerated sub-elliptic equation

 which, for $\delta=0$, is called the sub-elliptic $p$-Laplacian equation $\dvh(|\X u|^{p-2}\X u)=0$.

-In the Euclidean setting, it is known that the weak solutions of classical $p$-Laplacian equation $\dv(|\gr u|^{p-2}\gr u)=0$ are locally $C^{1,\alpha}$, as shown independently by DiBenedetto \cite{Dib}, Lewis \cite{Lewis} and Tolksdorf \cite{Tolk} using techniques descending from the classical work of De Giorgi \cite{DeG}.
+In the Euclidean setting, it is known that weak solutions of the classical $p$-Laplacian equation $\dv(|\gr u|^{p-2}\gr u)=0$ are locally $C^{1,\alpha}$, as shown independently by DiBenedetto \cite{Dib}, Lewis \cite{Lewis} and Tolksdorf \cite{Tolk} using techniques descending from the seminal work of De Giorgi \cite{DeG}.
 Hence, for the sub-elliptic case, $C^{1,\alpha}$-regularity of weak solutions with respect to the metrics introduced in \cite{Nag-Stein-Wain} is likewise expected.
-The sub-elliptic Poincar\'e inequality was first proved by Jerison \cite{Jerison} which leads to the Sobolev embedding theorem which has been later shown in different levels of generality by Garofalo-Nhieu \cite{Gar-Nhi}, Franchi-Lu-Wheeden \cite{Fran-Lu-Wheed}, Hajlasz-Koskela \cite{Haj-Kos}, etc. However, obtaining higher regularity of the gradient $\X u$ using the classical techniques is quite difficult even for the case of step two, due to the non-commutativity of the vector fields.
-For previous results and analogous theories in this direction, we refer to \cite{Cap--reg,C-D-G,Cap-Garo,Foglein,Dom-Man--reg,Dom-Man--cordes,Marchi,Man-Min,Dom, Min-Z-Zhong, Ric, Cap-Citti-LD-Otta} and references therein.
+The sub-elliptic Poincar\'e inequality was first proved by Jerison \cite{Jerison} which leads to the Sobolev embedding theorem which has been later shown in different levels of generality by Garofalo-Nhieu \cite{Gar-Nhi}, Franchi-Lu-Wheeden \cite{Fran-Lu-Wheed}, Hajlasz-Koskela \cite{Haj-Kos}, etc. However, obtaining higher regularity of the gradient $\X u$ using the classical techniques is quite difficult even in the case of step two, due to the non-commutativity of the vector fields.
+For previous results and similar theories in this direction, we refer to \cite{Cap--reg,C-D-G,Cap-Garo,Foglein,Dom-Man--reg,Dom-Man--cordes,Marchi,Man-Min,Dom, Min-Z-Zhong, Ric, Cap-Citti-LD-Otta} and references therein.
 Recently, the problem has been resolved for the case of the Heisenberg Group (see \cite{Zhong, Muk-Zhong}), which is the most trivial example of a step two Carnot group where the vector space of commutators is one dimensional.
+The case of non-Nilpotent groups like $\mathbb{SU}(3)$ and compact semi-simple Lie groups has been considered in \cite{Dom-Man--su3}.
 In this paper, we prove the $C^{1,\alpha}$-regularity for the most general step two case.